When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 It’s easy to rent bicycles, including electric bicycles, which is another fun way to get around and get exercise.

-Whether you are into the exercise or not, you might also want to engage in some indoor and outdoor spa treatments.
+You might also want to engage in some indoor and outdoor spa treatments.

 Disclosure: If you make a purchase through a link on this page, I may receive a small commission - at no extra cost to you.
 Thank you for supporting my site!